Short on time? Here’s how to remove the Yahoo Redirect Virus on Mac:

 Once you’ve downloaded a secure antivirus program, run a full disk scan on your computer.
 Even if you think you know where the infection started or you know where the suspicious app is located, a full disk scan is best.

-A full disk scan will detect, quarantine, and remove every copy of the Yahoo redirect virus, as well as ensure that your device isn’t infected with any other malware, including spyware or rootkits that can often run undetected.
+This full scan will find and quarantine every instance of the Yahoo redirect virus on your Mac.
+It will also ensure that the computer hasn’t been infected with any additional malware, like spyware or rootkits that can often run undetected.

 Step 2.
 Remove the Yahoo Redirect Virus Infection and Delete Any Other Infected Files